aerospike-community/tinkerbench/docs/understanding_command_line_interface.md

 | ![image](media/gremlin-apache.png) | Warning: If the proprety's file doesn't exists or the context of the file is incorrect.
 You may not receive an error indicating an issue with the property file. |
 |------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|

+## Return Codes

+TinkerBench has the following return codes:

+- Zero           -- Normal Completion
+- One or Two     -- Commona Line Error
+- Three          -- QPS rate was not maintained based on `----QueriesPerSec` and `---QPSPctThreshold' parameters
+- Four           -- An error or exception occurred
+- Five and above -- TinkerBench aborted either by error, 'Ctrl-C', etc.